Dr Sarah Hale

 Profile

-Prior to joining the Department for Lifelong Learning in 2012, Sarah spent five years in the Faculty of Lifelong Learning at Birkbeck, University of London, and previously held posts at the universities of Huddersfield and Portsmouth.
+Prior to joining the Department for Lifelong Learning in 2012, I spent five years in the Faculty of Lifelong Learning at Birkbeck, University of London, and previously held posts at the universities of Huddersfield and Portsmouth.
+Most of my career has therefore been spent teaching mature and other ‘non-traditional’ students, and I wouldn’t have it any other way.

-Sarah began her first degree as a 29-year-old single parent, having previously worked (among other things) as a cleaner, a supermarket checkout operator, and a cook in a care home.
+I began my own first degree as a 29-year-old single parent, having previously worked (among other things) as a cleaner, a supermarket checkout operator, and a cook in a care home.

-When not working, Sarah enjoys an obsession with historic canal boats, and spends most of her spare time and money on her 1937 Grand Union Large Woolwich motor Chertsey.
+When not working, I enjoy an obsession with historic canal boats, and spend most of my spare time and money on my 1937 Grand Union Large Woolwich Chertsey.

 Qualifications